 Announcer: That was Sir Henry Dale talking about the late Dr. Albert Einstein.
 A New Zealander, Mrs. Jessie Goddard has recently returned from a world tour.
 She was interview in Auckland by Peter Gwynne.

 Mrs. Goddard talks about visiting the island of Formosa that was her first experience of a Chinese community.
-During the visit she had a forty-five minute interview with sixty-eight year old Generalissimo Chiang Kai-chek.
+During the visit she had a 45 minute interview with 68 year old Generalissimo Chiang Kai-shek.
 She said that he breathed integrity.

 Announcer: Tomorrow being Anzac Day, here is a reminiscence of the Gallipoli campaign by Mr. B.V.
 Cooksley, M.M., Member of Parliament for Wairarapa and the only present Member of Parliament who was in the Anzac landing.